MarcoBackman/Snake-Game/README.md

 ## How to run?

-Java jre must be installed first, please download newest java from [here](https://www.java.com/en/) In oder to execute the program, please download the file by cloning this repository.
+Java jre must be installed first, please download newest java from [here](https://www.java.com/en/) In oder to execute the program, please download the file by forking this repository.
+Or you can download a zipfile from above tab.

 </br>